ShaunFerris/Coding-Note-Taking/Web Front-End - React - State.md

 ```
 When you type in the input box, that text is processed by the `handleChange()` method, set as the `input` property in the local `state`, and rendered as the value in the `input` box on the page.
 The component `state` is the single source of truth regarding the input data.

+This shows that React can control the internal state for certain elements like `input` and `textarea`, which makes them controlled components.
+This applies to other form elements as well, including the regular HTML `form` element.